2020 Photography Winners Announced

 "It was an honor and pleasure to judge the Cortland Acres photography competition this year," explains Sanger.
 "My work was made very difficult due to the quantity and quality of the submissions.
 The love of the region certainly was evident in the photographers' selections, and I commend all of those who submitted and my congratulations to those whose images were selected for display in Cortland Acres."

 Winning photographers for the 2020 Photography Exhibition include Jason Funk of Cumberland, Maryland, Nathaniel Peck of Flintstone, Maryland, Bob Stough of Derry, Pennsylvania, and George Fletcher of Round Hill, Virginia.
-Entries from West Virginia photographers round out the winners with locals David Proctor and June Proctor of Beverly, Sandra Miller, and Alan Tucker of Buckhannon, John Wilson of Charleston, Thomas Dean of Cross Lanes, Dylan Jones of Davis, David Johnston of Dryfork, and Kilsong Cox of Elkins.
+Entries from West Virginia photographers round out the winners with locals David Proctor and June Proctor of Beverly, Sandra Miller, and Alan Tucker of Buckhannon, John Willson of Charleston, Thomas Dean of Cross Lanes, Dylan Jones of Davis, David Johnston of Dryfork, and Kilsong Cox of Elkins.
 The State was represented well with winning entries by Wendy Parks of Fairmont, Jesse Thornton of Huntington, Bobbie Swan of Meadowbrook, Travis Shultz of Morgantown, Van Slider of Paden City, Anne Johnson of Summersville, and Kevin King of Tornado.

 When asked about how it feels to have once again one of her submissions chosen to hang in Cortland Acres, Elkins resident Kilsong Cox quoted the great photographer, Ansel Adams.
 "You don't make a photograph just with a camera.
 You bring to the act of photography all the pictures you have seen, the books you have read, the music you have heard, the people you have loved."